wanghaisheng/responsive-landing-page-starter/content/blog/en/voice-proxy-node-javascript-express-dr.md

 ---
 title: Proxy Voice Calls Anonymously with Express
-description: In this tutorial, we'll learn how to create an anonymous voice proxy using Nexmo Voice APIs, Nodejs, JavaScript and the Express framework.
+description: In this tutorial, we'll learn how to create an anonymous voice proxy using Vonage Voice APIs, Nodejs, JavaScript and the Express framework.
   Protect your users' privacy by concealing their telephone numbers.
 thumbnail: /content/blog/voice-proxy-node-javascript-express-dr/anonymous-voice-proxy-featured-image.png
 author: aaron